Are human beings divinely created? Or are we the product of an evolutionary history? Or both?

-Recently, paleoanthropologist John Hawks from the University of Wisconsin-Madison wrote an excellent piece for The Scientist entitled “Humans Never Stopped Evolving.”1 In this article, Hawks discusses a number of recent studies that identify natural selection at work in human beings and presents scientific updates on several well-known examples of evolutionary changes in humans, such as the ability to digest milk sugar and the origin of regional differences (racial diversity).
+Recently, paleoanthropologist John Hawks from the University of Wisconsin-Madison wrote an excellent piece for the August 2016 edition of The Scientist entitled, “Humans Never Stopped Evolving.”
+In this article, Hawks discusses a number of recent studies that identify natural selection at work in human beings and presents scientific updates on several well-known examples of evolutionary changes in humans, such as the ability to digest milk sugar and the origin of regional differences (racial diversity).

-In all cases, the underlying implication is that if we observe human evolution happening before our eyes—time and time again—then we have clear-cut evidence that human beings evolved.
+In all cases, the underlying implication is: If we observe human evolution happening before our eyes—time and time again—then we have clear-cut evidence that human beings evolved.
 But is that really the case?
 Is that the proper conclusion to draw from these scientific observations?

-Hawks’s examples of human evolution fall into the same category as (1) the acquisition of antibiotic resistance by bacteria, (2) the development of pesticide and herbicide resistance by insects and plants, (3) the change in wing color of the peppered moth, and (4) the variation in beak shape by the finches on the Galápagos Islands.
+Hawks’ examples of human evolution fall into the same category as (1) the acquisition of antibiotic resistance by bacteria; (2) the development of pesticide and herbicide resistance by insects and plants; (3) the change in wing color of the peppered moth; and (4) the variation in beak shape by the finches on the Galapagos Islands.

 Evidence for human microevolution does not constitute evidence for human evolution.

 “Evidence That Humans Are Evolving Is Not Evidence for Human Evolution” by Fazale Rana (Article)